afeklab/processpbm/README.md

 The scanner yields 16-bit images, i.e., the image uses 16 bits ($2^{16}=65,536$ unique values) to represent each pixel's intensity.
 This information capacity may not be sufficient to capture the signal of TF specific binding at high resolution.
-For example, in some cases, one can observe the saturation of the signal.
+For example, in some cases, you will observe the saturation of the signal.
 According to the GenePix manual (2017), the reason may be an overload of photons to be processed and converted into an electric signal, namely, the signal is above the dynamic range of the scan.

-One can scan in a shifted dynamic range to capture a saturated signal in its complete informative form (while losing the low signal to underdetection).
+To avoid saturation, you can scan in a shifted dynamic range to capture a saturated signal in its complete informative form (while losing the low signal to underdetection).
-In that case, one has two scans, each in a different dynamic range, holding specific binding information.
+In that case, you have two scans, each in a different dynamic range, holding specific binding information.
-Note that to change the dynamic range, the manual recommends setting the gain of the scan at different values--- controlling the detector's sensitivity (as opposed to Berger et al., 2009, which claims to change the power of the laser).
+Note that to change the dynamic range, the manual recommends setting the gain of the scan at different values---controlling the detector's sensitivity (as opposed to Berger et al., 2009, which claims to change the power of the laser).
-The gain values are between 100 and 1000.
+You can set the gain values between 100 and 1000.
-By changing the gain between 400 and 1000, unless the signal is underdetected/saturated, the effect of the gain is supposed to be linear.
+However, note that only by changing the gain between 400 and 1000, unless the signal is underdetected/saturated, the effect of the gain is supposed to be linear.
+**Thus, set gain only between 400 to 1000.**

 The two scans must be combined into a single format.
 Masliner combines two scans of different dynamic ranges by assuming the above linearity assumption.
-To use it properly, one must determine and input the linear range for which the two scans are linearly correlated.
+To use it properly, you must determine the linear range for which the two scans are linearly correlated.
-The two threshold arguments, `ll` and `lh`, set the lower and upper bounds of the linear range by the following masking.
+The two threshold arguments, `ll` and `lh` (low and high, respectively).
 If a probe holds the intensity values of $y_1$ and $y_2$ according to the low and high scan provided (respectively), then we will consider it for the linear regression fitting if `ll`$<y_1, y_2<$`lh`.
 After fitting the linear regression line, the adjusted values are simply the high scan (with the potential saturation), which holds the robust information for the low-intensity probes.
-However, for all values of the high scan above `lh`, the adjusted values are calculated according to the linear regression line, which extrapolates the saturation according to the information provided in the low scan.
+However, for probes with high scan values above `lh`, the adjusted values are calculated according to the linear regression line, which extrapolates the saturation according to the information provided in the low scan.

 In the following image (data from `PBM_analysis_suite_Sep2017`, Berger et al., 2009), the blue points are the scatter plot of low vs. high gain scan (low is the x-axis).
 The dashed square is the domain of points used for the linear regression according to the `ll` and `lh` points.